buddhist-uni/buddhist-uni.github.io/_content/canon/snp3.1.md

 A rare glimpse into the Bodhisattva's journey.

-Make sure to also read [Bhante's translation notes](https://discourse.suttacentral.net/t/snp-3-1-pabbajjasutta-the-going-forth/26844?u=khemarato.bhikkhu){:ga-event-value="0.8" target="_blank"}.
+Make sure to also read [Bhante's translation notes](https://discourse.suttacentral.net/t/snp-3-1-pabbajjasutta-the-going-forth/26844?u=khemarato.bhikkhu){:ga-event-value="0.8" target="_blank"} as well.